As a leader, you should take it on yourself to prevent burnout from wiping out your team. Here's how to do it.

-Salemi advised making sure every employee's workload is appropriate for them.
-No worker is the same; some might be more flexible and willing to take on more work, while others might be more precise and need extra time.
+Salemi advises making sure every employee's workload is appropriate for them.
+No two workers are the same; some might be more flexible and willing to take on more work, while others might be more precise and need extra time.
 Determine the best arrangement for each individual, and adjust accordingly if there are any issues, Salemi said.

 2. Check in.

-Open communication between an employer and their employees is crucial.
-If you don't check in with your team on a regular basis, they'll likely think you don't care, and you could miss out on any concerning patterns or potential issues.
+Open communication between employer and employees is crucial.
+If you don't check in with your team on a regular basis, they'll likely think you don't care, and you could miss out on concerning patterns or potential issues.

-Salemi advised simply making conversation with your workers, asking how they're doing and if they need help with anything.
+Salemi advises simply making conversation with your workers, asking how they're doing and if they need help with anything.

 "As you engage in conversation, watch their body language," she said.
 "Do they look exhausted or lethargic?
 Are they dragging?"

-Don't be afraid to bring up any concerns you might have.
-For instance, if you think your employee hasn't been performing as well or seems quieter, let them know you're willing to make adjustments to ease their stress.
+Don't be afraid to bring up any concerns you have.
+For instance, if you think your employee hasn't been performing as well or seems quieter lately, let them know you're willing to make adjustments to ease their stress.